hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_key.html.markdown

 * `id` - The Key Vault Key ID.
 * `version` - The current version of the Key Vault Key.
+* `n` - The RSA modulus of this Key Vault Key.
+* `e` - The RSA public exponent of this Key Vault Key.

 ## Import